microsoft/ipe/docs/usage/deployment.md

 ## Activating Policies

-Deploying these policies will _not_ cause IPE to start enforcing this policy.
-Once deployment is successful, a policy can be marked as active, via the sysctl, `ipe.active_policy`.
+Deploying these policies will *not* cause IPE to start enforcing this policy.
+Once deployment is successful, a policy can be marked as active, via `/sys/kernel/security/ipe/$policy_name/active`.
 IPE will enforce whatever policy is marked as active.
 For our example, we can activate the `Ex Policy` via:

 ```
-sysctl ipe.active_policy="Ex Policy"
+   echo -n 1 > "/sys/kernel/security/ipe/Ex Policy/active"
 ```

 At which point, `Ex Policy` will now be the enforced policy on the system.

 ## Deleting Policies

 IPE also provides a way to delete policies.
-This can be done via the `del_policy` securityfs node, `/sys/kernel/security/ipe/del_policy`.
+This can be done via the `delete` securityfs node, `/sys/kernel/security/ipe/$policy_name/delete`.
-Writing the `policy_name` of the policy to be deleted will delete that
+Writing `1` to that file will delete that node:
-node:

 ```
-echo -n "$MY_POLICY_NAME" > /sys/kernel/security/ipe/del_policy
+   echo -n 1 > "/sys/kernel/security/ipe/$policy_name/delete"
 ```

 There are two requirements to delete policies: